Mahan-class destroyer: Reid

 USS Reid came into naval service in November 1936.
 From 1937 until 1941, she participated in training and fleet maneuvers in the Atlantic and Pacific.
 Reid was berthed at Pearl Harbor when the Japanese attacked, but escaped without damage while her gunners fired at the enemy attackers.
 After the attack, Reid did patrol duty in the Hawaiian waters, and later escorted convoys to San Francisco, California.
 Late in May 1942, Reid steamed north from Pearl Harbor to bombard the Japanese positions in Kiska and supported landings at Adak, Alaska.
 While conducting an anti-submarine patrol in August, she brought a Japanese submarine to the surface with a heavy depth charge barrage, and opened fire on it until it capsized and sank.
 Five of the submarine's crew survived and were rescued by Reid.
 By October, she was patrolling the waters near New Caledonia, Samoa, and the Fiji Islands.
 In January 1943, the ship bombarded several Japanese locations on Guadalcanal.

 During September 1943, Reid provided support for the landings at Lae and Finschhafen, New Guinea.
 In December, Reid escorted troop transports for the landings at Arawe, New Britain, and participated in the landings at Cape Gloucester, New Britain.
 In the following months she supported landings at Los Negros Island in the Admiralty Islands, Hollandia Jayapura, Wakde Island, Biak, and Noemfoor, New Guinea.
 Reid supported air strikes against Wake Island, and in November 1944 did patrol duty off Leyte in the Philippines.

 On 11 December 1944, Reid was operating with a convoy bound for Ormoc Bay, Leyte, to resupply land forces.
 Late that afternoon, a group of Japanese planes descended on the convoy and penetrated the defenses, taking aim at Reid and another destroyer.
-The destroyers put up an anti-aircraft barrage that splashed some of the planes and damaged others, but Reid was hit by five suicide planes, causing powerful explosions.
-Within minutes, she went to the bottom, and over a hundred men perished.
+The destroyers put up an anti-aircraft barrage that downed some of the planes and damaged others, but Reid was hit by five suicide planes, causing powerful explosions.
+Within minutes, she went to the bottom with over a hundred of her men.
 Reid received seven battle stars for her World War II service.